About this section

 This mode accepts all required parameters in the command line and allows processing one document

-per one run (unless [GLOB](#input_glob) argument is used).
-It's selected
+per run (unless the [GLOB](#input_glob) argument is used).
+It's selected when

 ----------------------------------------------------------------------------------------------------